BREAKING: Bruins Fire Head Coach Jim Montgomery

 News of the Bruins moving on from Montgomery was first reported by Rich Keefe of WEEI.

-However, the Bruins’ repeated shortcomings in the postseason became a stain on Montgomery’s resumé and are believed to be the reason why he began this season on an expiring contract.
+However, the Bruins’ repeated shortcomings in the postseason hung like a cloud over Montgomery’s head and are believed to be the reason why he began this season on an expiring contract.

 Sacco assumes the role of the team’s interim head coach in his 11th year with the organization.
 He is the Bruins’ third head coach in the last two-and-a-half years.
 He has previous head coaching experience, serving in the role for the Colorado Avalanche from 2009-13.